Convention People's Party: 24 February 1966

 While on his way as leader of the British Commonwealth mission to seek a resolution to the Vietnam crisis, the CPP government was overthrown by a military junta and members of the Ghana Police who had since 1964 at least, been working with the Central Intelligence Agency (CIA) of the United States to bring about a change in government.

 For some hours, the presidential Guard Regiment of Flagstaff House resisted fiercely, but was eventually forced to surrender.
 There was no popular participation in the coup.
 The ordinary people were initially stunned.

 The military/police junta co-opted key members of the opposition such as Dr. K. A. Busia, who was on the junta's political committee, and Mr. Victor Owusu, who became the military junta's attorney general.
 The Preventive Detention Act was repealed and replaced by the Preventive Custody Degree with two modifications: (1) detainees could make no appeal and (2) there was no requirement to inform them as to why they were being arrested.

 Troops and police rounded up key CPP personnel and flung them into prison.
 Practically the entire Party leadership throughout the country was arrested.
 Included were all cabinet ministers, members of Parliament, officials of CPP and all its subsidiary, associate organisations including trade union leaders.

 With Nkrumah out of the country en route to Vietnam with peace proposals, with all the key points in Accra seized, and with the CPP leadership arrested, immediate effective resistance was out of the question.
 The military / police junta installed itself in power, declaring the CPP government abolished and the Party banned.
 Members of the CPP were banned from participating in party political activity for the next thirteen years until 1979.

-Conakry and the wilderness years

-The party lived on in Conakry, Guinea where Nkrumah and his entourage stayed from 1966 to 1972 at the invitation of President Sekou Toure and the PDG.
-It lived on underground in Ghana, surfacing from time to time under different party names.
-The CPP remained alive and grew even stronger in the Pan-Africa Movement, for the reactionary coup in Ghana was not a domestic matter affecting only the people of Ghana.
-The coup was to have, repercussions for the whole of the African people, on the continent and worldwide.

-Nkrumah and his entourage arrived in Guinea on 2 March 1966 and in an unprecedented expression of Pan-Africanism, Nkrumah was appointed co-president in Conakry, and became the central point both for the effort to restore constitutional government in Ghana and for the continuance of CPP Pan-African objectives.